Skip to main content

 Written by Sohan Choudhury

-Why should I upload content to Flint?
+Why you should upload content to Flint

 When creating an activity in Flint, you can supplement the AI's knowledge with additional materials.
 Flint will lean towards using the knowledge provided rather than its vast wealth of training data.
 Giving Flint content you have vetted and trust can help make sure it will explain concepts accurately and in a similar manner to how you would.